shivangmauryaa/pytha-fuzz/README.md

 ## Usage

-Use the following command-line arguments to run Dir-Miner:
+Use the following command-line arguments to run pytha-fuzz:
 ```shell
 -u or --url: The target URL to search (required).
 -w or --wordlist: Wordlist file containing directories to check.